ashikkhulal/100-days-of-dotnet/DAY-1/README.md

 }
 ```

-- Using system declaration: indicates that you are using the system namespace.
+- Using system declaration: indicates that I am using the system namespace.
-- Namespace: is used to organize your code and is collection of classes, interfaces, structs, enums and delegates.
+- Namespace: is used to organize our code and is collection of classes, interfaces, structs, enums and delegates.
 - Main method is the entry point into the application.